List of permanent representatives of Spain to OSCE

 The ambassador permanent representative of Spain to OSCE is the official representative of the Kingdom of Spain to the Organization for Security and Co-operation in Europe (OSCE).
 It also represents Spain before the Joint Consultative Group and the Open Skies Consultative Commission.

-The position was formally established on September 1995, after the Conference on Security and Co-operation in Europe (CSCE) was transformed into an international organization.
+The position was formally established in September 1995, after the Conference on Security and Co-operation in Europe (CSCE) was transformed into an international organization.

 Permanent Representation

 As of 2025, the Permanent Representation is composed by: